Lettie Pate Whitehead Evans: Legacy

-Lettie survived both her husbands and her two sons.
+Evans survived both her husbands and her two sons.
 In memorial upon her death the Coca-Cola Board noted that "Endowed with material things, she had a conviction that she held them as trustee for the poor, the meek and the unfortunate."
-Her oldest son, influenced by Lettie's generosity, created the Joseph B. Whitehead Foundation as a memorial to his father.
-A special collection in the Robert W. Woodruff Library at Emory University holds many of Lettie's papers and writings.
+Her oldest son, influenced by Evans's generosity, created the Joseph B. Whitehead Foundation as a memorial to his father.
+A special collection in the Robert W. Woodruff Library at Emory University holds many of Evans's papers and writings.
 Several academic buildings are named in her honor, including the Lettie Pate Whitehead Evans Administration Building at Georgia Tech, the Lettie Pate Whitehead Evans Hall and Evans School of Humanities and Social Sciences at Berry College, the Lettie Pate Whitehead Evans Graduate Housing Complex at the College of William and Mary, the Lettie Pate Whitehead Evans Residence Hall at Emory University, and the Lettie Pate Whitehead Evans Dining Hall at Agnes Scott College.

-The building of a central office for the Episcopal Diocese of Southwestern Virginia, known as Evans Diocesan House, was made possible by a generous gift from Lettie, then a member of St. Luke's Episcopal Church in Hot Springs, Virginia.
+The building of a central office for the Episcopal Diocese of Southwestern Virginia, known as Evans Diocesan House, was made possible by a gift from Evans, then a member of St. Luke's Episcopal Church in Hot Springs, Virginia.
 Later renovations were also supported by the Lettie Pate Evans Foundation.
 Her portrait continues to hang in the reception area of the building, located in Roanoke, Virginia.

 Her home near Hot Springs, Virginia, Malvern Hall, was added to the National Register of Historic Places in 2013.